alexjungaalto/masterthesis/README.md

 When you have completed the writing of the thesis (draft), I will ask you to prepare a self-assessment of your thesis.
 This self-assessment amounts to filling out the evaluation form [here] that I will also use to evaluate your thesis.
-Your self-assessment should take into account the typical grade characterizations [here] and include sufficient justifications.
+Your self-assessment should take into account the typical grade characterizations <a href="https://arxiv.org/abs/2009.01492" target="_blank">here</a> and include sufficient justifications.
 These justifications should be as specific as possible and use references to the relevant locations of your thesis.